Office of the Associate Provost

 The rules about satisfactory academic progress for purposes of receiving financial aid and academic probation are very different.
-You must pass 67% of all attempted credits in order to continue to receive federal financial aid.
-After 4 semesters, you also need a cumulative GPA of 2.0, as well as the 67% to make progress.
+You must pass 67% of all attempted credits and have a 2.0 cumulative GPA in order to continue to receive federal financial aid.
 If you receive a state grant, you must pass 24 credits for every full-time academic year a state grant is received.
 If you worry you will be placed on academic probation, it is a good idea to speak with the Financial Aid Office to determine how your aid will be affected.

 If I’m on probation, do I have to be a full-time student?

 No, if you wish to drop to part-time, you may do so.
 In fact, if you are a full-time student on probation and you fear that you will soon be dismissed, you may wish to drop to part-time status.
 Any full-time student on probation, who does not return to good academic standing, but instead, drops to part-time status before the end of the semester, will automatically be placed on continued probation.
 Once you have been placed on continued probation, however, dropping to part-time will not protect you from dismissal.
 Once you are placed on continued probation, you must return to good academic standing or face dismissal from the university.

 If I’m on probation, am I allowed to withdraw from a class?

 Yes, your academic standing does not affect your ability to make changes to your schedule.
 Also, if you wish to withdraw from the University for a semester, you may do that, as well.
 As long as you are only out for one semester, you will not need to reapply in order to return.
 Keep in mind: you will still be on probation once you return.